Charles Fox (cricketer): Cricket

 Fox made his first-class cricket debut for Surrey in June 1876 whilst still at school, playing against Gloucestershire at The Oval.
-He scored only four runs in the match, although his fielding was noted as "fine", and, despite playing other matches for the Surrey Club and Gentlemen of Surrey, this was his only first-class appearance for the county side.
+He scored only four runs in the match, although his fielding was noted as "fine", and, despite playing other matches for the Surrey Club and Gentlemen of Surrey, this was his only first-class appearance for the county.
 He played some club cricket for Crystal Palace Cricket Club in 1876 and 1877, but then returned to India where he lived until his father's death in 1884.

 After the family returned to England, Fox rejoined Crystal Palace and established a reputation as a good club cricketer, scoring almost 6,000 runs, including 14 centuries, between 1885 and 1888.
-He had qualified to play for Kent by residence by 1888, (Note: At the time it was only permissible to play for a county side if a player qualified, either by being born in the county or by living in it for a period of time.) and played his first match for the county in June, appearing against Surrey at The Oval―his first first-class match for 12 years.
+He had qualified to play for Kent by residence by 1888, and played his first match for the county in June, appearing against Surrey at The Oval―his first first-class match for 12 years.
 He immediately made an impact, being Kent's top scoring batsman with 42 runs in a tight victory against Nottinghamshire in his second match later in June, before going on to score 93 not out on a difficult batting wicket against Yorkshire―an innings described as "altogether an excellent display of cricket".